Harvey Weinstein's Accusers

-Jessica Barth says she met Weinstein at a Golden Globes party in 2011 and was then invited to a business meeting at the Peninsula.
+Jessica Barth said she met Weinstein at a Golden Globes party in 2011 and was then invited to a business meeting at the Peninsula.
 When she arrived, she too was asked up to his room because it was "no big deal," she said.
-The actress recalled the meeting in a New Yorker interview, saying that when she got upstairs, Weinstein had ordered Champagne and sushi.
+The actor recalled the meeting in an interview with The New Yorker, saying that when she got upstairs, Weinstein had ordered Champagne and sushi.

-Their discussion began with a movie role offer and, she says, quickly became about sexual favors, to which Barth said, "That's not going to happen."
-She remembers him saying, "So, what would happen if, say, we're having some champagne and I take my clothes off and you give me a massage?"
+Their discussion began with a movie role offer, she said, and quickly became about sexual favors, to which Barth said, "That's not going to happen."
+She remembers Weinstein saying, "So, what would happen if, say, we're having some champagne and I take my clothes off and you give me a massage?"